Skip to Content

 Quinoa Enchilada Casserole

-Cheesy Mexican quinoa enchilada casserole is a flavor packed gluten free dish that makes the perfect healthy dinner!
-Packed full of veggies, black beans, and lots of cheesy goodness on top, this is one dinner that is sure to impress.
+This Mexican quinoa enchilada casserole is a flavor packed gluten free dish that makes the perfect healthy dinner!

 quinoa enchilada casserole on a white plate topped with sour cream, tomato, avocado, and lime